Public Worship: The Heavenly Pattern

 However, under the New Covenant, all worshipers can safely travel from

-- to Holy Place of the Word and Prayer in the Light of the Spirit, and finally,
+- into Holy Place of the Word and Prayer in the Light of the Spirit, and finally,

 - through the Torn veil into the Holy of Holies, where the Lord lives and rules.